OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 It is critical for a application to store a password using the right cryptographic technique.
 Please see [Password Storage Cheat Sheet](Password_Storage_Cheat_Sheet.md) for details on this feature.

+## Compare Password Hashes Using Safe Functions

+Where possible, the user-supplied password should be compared to the stored password hash using a secure password comparison function provided by the language or framework, such as the [password_verify()](https://www.php.net/manual/en/function.password-verify.php) function in PHP.
+Where this is not possible, ensure that the comparison function:

+- Has a maximum input length, to protect against denial of service attacks with very long inputs.
+- Explicitly sets the type of both variable, to protect against type confusion attacks such as [Magic Hashes](https://www.whitehatsec.com/blog/magic-hashes/) in PHP.
+- Returns in constant time, to protect against timing attacks.

 ## Transmit Passwords Only Over TLS or Other Strong Transport

 See: [Transport Layer Protection Cheat Sheet](Transport_Layer_Protection_Cheat_Sheet.md)